 Everyone reacts to hemp’s unique flavor a little differently; some say it’s shockingly unpleasant while others love it.
 In this blog, you’ll learn why hemp tastes the way it does, what you can do to improve the taste, and what products are flavored to taste great.

 Different Flavors for Different Brands

-Legal hemp products are typically sourced from farms in Europe.
-As you can imagine from the sheer size of this continent, farmers are bound to use different seeds and methods.
+Hemp oil is commonly sourced from farms in Europe and the United States.
+As you can imagine from the sheer span of these locations, farmers are bound to use different seeds and methods.